sfwem/meshmap/README.md

 I can't think of *everything*!
 If you find an improvement, typo, or whatever, please, send an email to kg6wxc@gmail.com and we can get you setup with write access if you'd like!

-This README file last updated: July 2018
+This README file last updated: April 2019 (fixed some Markdowns)